 2. All Hallow By The Tower

 Close to the Tower of London is a church with American links, All Hallows by the Tower.
 The 6th United States President, John Quincy Adams, married here in 1797.
 His British-born wife, Louisa, was the only foreign-born First Lady in history before Melania Trump.
-William Penn, founder of Pennsylvania, was baptized here in 1644.
+William Penn, the founder of Pennsylvania, was baptized here in 1644.

 3. London Bridge